wilfred11/clingo-assign/README.md

 In principle, it should be usable with any csv-file having column names , even though column names should at least have no spacing in between words.
-I haven't really
+I haven't really tested it.

+This [pdf](https://github.com/wilfred11/clingo-assign/blob/master/model-AI-2-wvc.pdf) contains a description.

 This project was created to complete an assignment at the Open University Nederland.